Introducing SHOCC Dances: English Ceilidh in the South - a ceilidh series in South Hampshire for the South of England.

 Bringing you the best in English Ceilidh.
 (More about English Ceilidh)

-We have a fantastic line up of bands and callers for Season IV, following a fantastic Season III; thank you to all the bands and callers, and to everyone who came to any of the dances; we hope to see you again!
+We're half way through a fantastic line up of bands and callers for Season IV, following a fantastic start to the season; thank you to all the bands and callers, and to everyone who came to any of the dances; we hope to see you again!

 Season IV: 2017 & 2018 (Download a PDF flyer here & link to our calendar here1)